-If you and your child or the person under your care decide to take part in the study and either of you change your mind, you can withdraw by telling the interviewer (who is the researcher) at any time during or before the interview.
+If you decide to take part in the study and then change your mind, you can withdraw by telling the interviewer (who is the researcher) at any time during or before the interview.

-If your child or the person under your care takes part in an interview they may refuse to answer any questions that they do not wish to answer.
+In the interview you may refuse to answer any questions that you do not wish to answer.

-If your child or the person under your care chooses to withdraw, we will stop collecting information.
-If you don't want the information already collected to be in the study results, please tell us at the time of withdrawal.
+If you choose to withdraw, we will stop collecting information from you.
+If you don't want the information already collected to be in the study results, please tell us at the time you withdraw.